• Set at Liberty: Stories of the Enslaved People in a New England Town

 Set at Liberty

-These are stories of citizens, black and white, battling against the unjust system of slavery; of enslaved men fighting for freedom for our nation, though not free themselves; of a woman using the law to emancipate her family; and of the racism that affected Beverly’s black population, long after they were freed from bondage.
+Remarkably, some of the stories of Beverly’s black population have been preserved.
+These are stories of citizens, black and white, battling against the unjust system of slavery; of enslaved men fighting for freedom for our nation, though not free themselves; of a woman using the law to emancipate her family; and of the racism that affected the lives of Beverly’s black population, long after they were freed from bondage.
+This exhibit is generously funded by the Cummings Foundation.
+Painting of Juno Larcom by Gayle Kabaker

 Ways to Give